NVIDIA/Deep-Learning-Accelerator-SW/samples/cuDLA/cuDLALayerwiseStatsStandalone/README.md

   5) Run the sample<pre><code>./cuDLALayerwiseStatsStandalone model_loadable.bin 1152 1 standalone1</pre></code> Layerwise statistics profiling data will be populated in the file with name `standalone11.csv` (see example on top).

 ## Interpretation of results
-With the latest available TRT version (8.6.11) only layer_name, start_ms and end_ms columns are supported and populated in the output file(s).
+With TensorRT version 8.6.12 and earlier only layer_name, start_ms and end_ms columns are supported and populated in the output file(s).
 In future versions of TRT, more detailed profiling data will be available in the output file(s).

 __layer_name__: Layer name after all fusions inside the DLA Compiler.